 It’s estimated that between 10 and 25 per cent of women report symptoms of Restless Legs Syndrome (RLS) during pregnancy (RLS-UK, no date).
 This is when you feel an overwhelming urge to move your legs.
 Symptoms are more noticeable in the third trimester and might make it difficult for you to relax and fall asleep.

 Thankfully, symptoms are often temporary.
 Some women find it useful to stretch their legs, or have a massage or warm bath before bed to relieve the symptoms.

 Fears about the birth or what life will be like with a newborn have an annoying habit of whirling around your head at 2am.

 Some women also have strange dreams or nightmares about the baby, labour or birth.
-This is completely normal in pregnancy.
+This is completely normal in pregnancy (NHS, 2021a).
 Talking about them with your partner or midwife can help.
 Remember, just because you dream something, it doesn't mean it's going to happen.

 Attending an antenatal class like an NCT course and visiting the birthing centre or hospital you’re going to have your baby in can help you learn about what to expect.
 If you’re planning a home birth, talk to your midwife about what’s likely to happen and what you might need.

-Occasionally, sleeplessness – when accompanied by other symptoms – can be a sign of depression (NHS, 2018).
+Occasionally, sleeplessness – when accompanied by other symptoms – can be a sign of depression (NHS, 2021a).
 If you have any of the other symptoms of depression, such as feeling hopeless and losing interest in the things you used to enjoy, speak to your doctor or midwife.
-There is treatment that can help (NHS, 2017a).
+There is treatment that can help (NHS, 2021c).

 Top tips for getting a better night's sleep in pregnancy